 November 2017 | MedMen acquires Bloomfield Industries

 With nearly 20MM residents and one of the highest GDP per capita in the US, New York is poised to ultimately generate over $4B in annual cannabis sales.
 With nine of the 10 licenses being owned by the largest MSOs, New York is the land of bigs.
 Operators who took the cash burn to build infrastructure will be rewarded with a foothold in the market.
 Much like Illinois, whoever can build out cultivation will have a multi-year window of insatiable demand at industry-high prices.
-The market is primed, but out of state investors will likely need to wait eighteen months for the new licensing structure to be put in place.

 With the recent legalization, New York is poised to be one of the biggest cannabis markets in the United States.
 Unfortunately, the current lack of licensing makes it difficult to discern who will be able to take home the biggest bite of the apple.
 What we do know is that the 10 current licensees have a leg up on the industry with the opportunity to be the only vertically integrated operators in the state.